Skip to main content

 When acquiring a new DoD distributed learning system or updating an existing capability, DoD Components shall evaluate the acquisition of different tools, technologies, and systems or training and education programs using the following considerations to determine how this instruction applies.

-• Training: DoD Components shall include a requirement to provide comprehensive training as part of any related IT acquisition.
+• Training: DoD Components shall include a requirement to provide comprehensive training as part of any IT related acquisition.
 Training shall advance users’ knowledge and skill sets on the use and application of the IT asset (e.g., if an LMS is acquired, training shall be provided to teach each group of users how to successfully use the LMS to meet their responsibilities).
 Component organizations shall determine the best format and source for training.
 A Continuing Education Unit (CEU) program for such training is recommended.

 • LRS Integration and Authentication: This instruction does not define how an LRS is integrated into another IT system.
 An LRS may be included as part of a single product or may be deployed separately as a separate capability.
 However, stored data must be sharable and cannot be trapped in the data system.
 While this document describes the LRS capability using language describing a single system (e.g., “an LRS”), it is likely that multiple LRSs are used to filter, sort, and redirect data.
 The entire capability is still referred to as “LRS”.